DvD: Unleashing a Generative Paradigm for Document Dewarping via Coordinates-based Diffusion Model: Experiments

-\textbf{Computational Efficiency Analysis.} Tab.~\ref{tab:ablation3} illustrates a trade-off between performance and time consumption, driven by different diffusion denoising steps.
-As the number of steps increases from 1 to 3, the model’s performance improves substantially.
+Tab.~\ref{tab:ablation3} illustrates a trade-off between performance and time consumption, driven by different diffusion denoising steps.
+The time unit here refers to the average elapsed seconds per image we take to infer the DocUNet~\cite{ma2018docunet} benchmark.
+As the number of sampling steps increases from 1 to 3, the model’s performance improves substantially.
 However, beyond 3 steps, performance largely plateaus or even slightly declines.
+We consider that this might be due to excessive steps that could accumulate errors over time, causing generated samples to deviate from the real distribution.
 At the same time, increasing the step count incurs a linearly growing time cost.
-In our experiments, we set 3 as the optimal step setting for a trade off between performance and time consumption.
+In our experiments, we set 3 as the optimal step setting for a trade-off between performance and time consumption.